(Last Updated On: December 19, 2022)

 - You can roll the orange balls in any extra finely chopped pecans if you don’t want to roll them in coconut or powdered sugar.

-- Store any leftover orange balls in the refrigerator for about 3 or 4 days, or put them in a sealed container in the freezer.
+- Store any leftover orange balls in the refrigerator for about 3 or 4 days, or put them in a sealed container in the freezer for about 3 to 4 months.